resim-ai/getting-started-demo/README.md

 ### Purpose of this repository

 We want to provide you with some very simple examples of how to use ReSim.
-This repository is provided as a simple, stripped down example so you can walk through getting ReSim up and running before integrating ReSim with your own system.
-This resources are to be used with the [ReSim Getting Started Guide](https://docs.resim.ai/setup/).

-### Areas to be highlighted
+Customers want a very fast example of ReSim in use.
+This repository provides you with out-of-the-box examples for you to follow along in our [Getting Started Guide](https://docs.resim.ai/setup/).
+This sample repository shows you how to create builds, experiences, and metrics.
+It provides readily available, public S3 URLs for you to plug and play in your own ReSim environment.

+Once you have gone through the simply Getting Started Guide, you will then be ready to use your own systems and resources to launch ReSim for your organization.

+### Contents of this repository

+- `experience-build/` - This folder contains the experience build that you will use to create your experiences.
+- `metrics-build/` - This folder contains the metrics build that you will use to create your metrics.
+- `build.sh` - This script will build the experience and metrics builds and push them to S3 and ReSim.
+- `README.md` - This file.

 This Getting Started guide will highlight the following areas: